MortenGregersen/Bagbutik/README.md

 When creating certificates on [the developer portal](https://developer.apple.com/account/resources/certificates/add), it is also possible to select the G2 Sub-CA (which corresponds to “DEVELOPER_ID_APPLICATION_G2”.

 ### Closed feedback (removed patches)

+* **FB13540097**: Almost all of the schemas ending in “WithoutIncludesResponse” has wrong "data" type
+  * Submitted: January 14th 2024.
+  * Resolved: July 11th 2024 (Spec version 3.5).

 * **FB9963088**: The xcodeMetrics schema has no properties or attributes in the OpenAPI spec
   * Submitted: March 21st 2022.